Chapter 06: Horticulture in Gardens

 Jhun caught his breath.
 For a moment he'd forgotten the hunting protocol.
 Any hunt that extended outside the walls of Sudalijhe'Yi had to be explicitly sanctioned by a member of the Council of Twelve, who would judge the proposal for feasibility, responsibility, liability, and reasonability.
 At the document's core lay the squad breakdown: If the assembled members were deemed insufficient, the hunt would be prohibited.

-That would not be Jhun– not today.
-He sighed, feeling his rationality take back control.
+He sighed, his rationality wresting back control of his heart.
+There were no others.
 He and Felix would find a more modest project, one which would be happy without demanding wanton adventure.

 Felix yelled next to him, "A fuzz bulb, Ty?
 You've outdone yourself this time!"